 It is important to note that although this model is objective, it should only be used for small strains.
 For large strains, the response can be somewhat strange if not completely unrealistic.
 For example, it can be shown that under uni-axial tension the stress becomes infinite and the volume tends to zero for finite strains.
 Therefore, for large strains it is highly recommended to avoid this material and instead use one of the other non-linear material models described below.
+The Cauchy stress is

+where and the spatial elasticity tensor is

 Neo-Hookean Hyperelasticity